apmp-dxfg/apmp-dxfg.github.io/_posts/2022-10-21-DXFG-end-of-year-webinar.md

    **Abstract**

-   NMI’s are at various stages of their evolution towards Digital Transformation.
+   NMIs are at various stages of their evolution towards Digital Transformation.
 In this short talk, Sunny will share the NPL journey which started during 2020.
 Growing over time they looked at how to take the entire organisation, together, forwards step by step.
 In this talk you will hear about some highlights, challenges and considerations that have been experienced along the way and future directions.

 * Mr. Benjamin Long, NIST (USA), _"Considerations and Themes in Digitalization and the Role of Modelling for Metrology"_